deepaksood619/deepaksood619.github.io/docs/ai/data-science/big-data/processing-engine.md

 Processing frameworks and processing engines are responsible for computing over data in a data system.
 While there is no authoritative definition setting apart "engines" from "frameworks", it is sometimes useful to define the former as the actual component responsible for operating on data and the latter as a set of components designed to do the same.

-For instance, Apache Hadoopcan be considered aprocessing frameworkwithMapReduceas its defaultprocessing engine.
+For instance, Apache Hadoop can be considered a processing framework with MapReduce as its default processing engine.
 Engines and frameworks can often be swapped out or used in tandem.
 For instance, Apache Spark, another framework, can hook into Hadoop to replace MapReduce.
 This interoperability between components is one reason that big data systems have great flexibility.

 ## Batch Processing Systems

-Batch processinghas a long history within the big data world.
+Batch processing has a long history within the big data world.
 Batch processing involves operating over a large, static dataset and returning the result at a later time when the computation is complete.

 The datasets in batch processing are typically...